 Let’s face it, if your engagement levels are low, it doesn’t matter how big your database is – as what’s the point in storing out-of-date candidates?
 So, it’s time to put your data to the test!

-How engaged is your candidate database?
+How engaged is your recruitment database?

 Following these four steps will allow you to come away with a tangible engagement metric to work and build on.
 The good news is the process should be quick and (relatively!) painless – any good recruitment software should able to streamline the first two steps so you can power through the process quickly.